Sri Lanka Marine Corps: History

 With the arrival of the amphibious transport dock USS Somerset (LPD-25) to Trincomalee, the men of the 11th Marine Expeditionary Unit began an exchange of training for local sailors drawn from the Patrolman Branch.
 The rigorous training would test the sailors mentally and challenge them physically.
 Endurance training is a key element of a Marine.

 Marines represented Sri Lanka in RIMPAC-2018 international military exercise where they were attached to HMAS Adelaide of the Australian Navy.
+At RIMPAC-2022 they engaged in amphibious exercises with elements of Malaysian Paratroopers, Tonga Defence Service and the Australian Army.

 Training

 The first group of Sri Lanka Marines received training from the 11th Marine Expeditionary Unit of the United States Marine Corps in November 2016.
 At the conclusion of this course, a group consisting of 1 officer and 40 marines received weapons handling, rappelling and battle obstacle crossing training at the Commando Regiment Training School, Uva Kudaoya.
 The marines were also trained in the use of the M-16 assault rifle, which became their primary weapon.
 Emphasis was also placed on night time operating capability, combat medicine, life saving and underwater EOD (explosive ordnance disposal).